-The machinations of our communities may take place in City Halls, but the heart of our communities can be found in our local libraries.
+The machinations of our communities may take place in City Halls, but the heart of our communities lives in our local libraries.
 If Mr. Carnegie could see a modern library today, he would be thrilled to know that his dream is still alive, but just barely.

 Libraries house so much more than books, although the stock in trade is readily available, and they are free.
-FREE…..that’s one powerful word is today’s sagging economy.
+FREE…..that’s one powerful word in today’s sagging economy.
 Libraries can even get eBooks for your I-pad or Kindle or whatever.
 What do you pay for Netflix?
-Well, those CDs, DVDs and even videocasettes are at your library for free.
+Well, those CDs, DVDs and even video cassettes are at your library for free.
 Where else can you get the very latest book at a price that even Amazon can’t beat?
-Can’t afford that extra PC or lap top for your student?
+Can’t afford that extra PC or laptop for your student?
 Direct them to the nearest library.

 For those who are looking for work, check out your local library for help in building a resume.
 Or if you’re looking for a quiet respite from a very busy life, the library is just the place to finish that book, read the paper or catch up with your emails without interruptions (almost all libraries have WiFi for your Internet convenience).

 The professional services that your library staff offers the public is awesome.
-And now back to Mr. Carnegie.
+And now, back to Mr. Carnegie.
 A thrifty Scotsman he may have been, but I think even he would be saddened by how those in local government have devalued one of our country’s most precious assets.
-Libraries are the last free bastions of public education and local governments are hell-bent to nickle and dime them to death.
+Libraries are the last free bastions of public education, and local governments are hell-bent to nickel and dime them to death.
 I wonder why?
 Do not let this happen.